ch-stark/acmgitopsblogs/applicationsetsinanynamespace.md

   clusterResourceWhitelist:
   - group: '*'
     kind: '*'
-  # This is crucial: it allows Application CRs to be created in these namespaces on the Hub
+  # This allows Application CRs from these namespaces to use this project
   sourceNamespaces:
-  - openshift-gitops
   - devteam1
   - devteam2
   - appadmin
-Apply it: oc apply -f appproject-teams.yaml -n openshift-gitops
+Apply it: oc apply -f appproject-teams.yaml

-1.3.
-Create the Placement for the ApplicationSet
-This Placement resource will be used by our ApplicationSet to dynamically discover which managed clusters to target for deployments.

-Create placement-appset-targets.yaml:

-YAML

-apiVersion: cluster.open-cluster-management.io/v1beta1
-kind: Placement
-metadata:
-  name: appset-target-all-managed
-  namespace: openshift-gitops # The ApplicationSet will reference this Placement
-spec:
-  clusterSets:
-    - global # This example targets all clusters in the 'global' ClusterSet Apply it: oc apply -f placement-appset-targets.yaml -n openshift-gitops

-Step 2: Prepare Managed Clusters with the gitops-addon Next, we will prepare our managed clusters by deploying the OpenShift GitOps Operator and an Argo CD instance.
-We will use the modern, all-in-one gitops-addon, which handles this entire process automatically.
+Step 2: Prepare Managed Clusters with the gitops-addon We will use the gitops-addon to automatically install a single, shared OpenShift GitOps instance on each managed cluster.
+This single instance is capable of managing deployments into multiple different namespaces.

 Create the ClusterManagementAddOn Resource:
-This resource makes the gitops-addon available across the fleet.
+This makes the gitops-addon available for installation.
 Create cma-gitops-addon.yaml:

 YAML